verge-io/docs/docs/public/subscriptions.md

 ## Custom Subscriptions

-In addition to a number of built-in subscriptions to the VergeIO platform, administrators can build custom subscriptions to monitor particular changes.
+In addition to a number of built-in subscriptions to the VeregOS platform, administrators can build custom subscriptions to monitor particular changes.
 Custom subscriptions can be created with a working knowledge of the API.

 <br>
 <br>